 Special Events typically occur on the evenings and weekends, but there is occasionally the need for assistance at offsite events and festivals on weekdays.

 Special Skills Volunteers Do you have any trade skills like building, painting or electrical, or creative skills like photography, videography, set design or even language translation that you’re passionate about?
 Let us know!
 We are always open to enhancing the museum in unique ways and building a capable team with diverse expertise.
 Tell us what you can do!

-The Biggs Museum of American Art offers internships in a variety of areas throughout the year.
-The program provides a professional learning experience for those seeking to pursue a career in the arts and non-profit sectors.
-The Museum offers both a Curatorial/Education track and a Marketing/Development track.
+The Biggs Museum of American Art offers internships in a variety of areas throughout the year in both a Curatorial/Education track and a Marketing/Development track.
+Descriptions of each track are listed below.
 Internships are unpaid but can be structured to fit within requirements for class credit.
-Interns are provided day-to-day tasks and also work with the Curator of Education to develop a culminating project that centers around the curatorial, educational, marketing, and development of an exhibition, with special emphasis on an area of the intern’s choosing.
+Interns are provided day-to-day tasks and develop a culminating project that centers around the curatorial, educational, marketing, and development of an exhibition, with special emphasis on an area of the intern’s choosing.

 Please check back frequently for available internship opportunities!